Troy A. McGill

 Troy A. McGill (July 15, 1914 - March 4, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions during the Admiralty Islands campaign of World War II.

 Biography

-McGill joined the Army from Ada, Oklahoma in November 1940, and by March 4, 1944, was serving as a Sergeant in Troop G, 5th Cavalry Regiment, 1st Cavalry Division.
+McGill joined the Army from Ada, Oklahoma, in November 1940, and by March 4, 1944, was serving as a Sergeant in Troop G, 5th Cavalry Regiment, 1st Cavalry Division.
 During an enemy attack on that day, on Los Negros in the Admiralty Islands, he held his ground against the numerically superior force.
 After ordering the only other un-wounded man in his squad to retreat, he continued to hold his position alone and eventually engaged the enemy in hand to hand combat until he was killed.
 For these actions, he was posthumously awarded the Medal of Honor six months later, on September 11, 1944.

 McGill, aged 29 at his death, was buried at Knoxville National Cemetery in his birth city of Knoxville, Tennessee.

-A section of Interstate 40 in Knoxville, Tennessee is named "Troy A. McGill Memorial Highway".
+A section of Interstate 40 in East Tennessee is named "Troy A. McGill Memorial Highway".